enso-org/enso/gui/docs/product/visualizations.md

     It is initialized in the constructor to the DOM symbol used to host the visualization content.
 Users are free to modify the DOM element, including adding other elements as its children.
+  - #### Field `theme`
+    The IDE's current color theme.
+Exposes the following methods.
+    - ##### Method `getColorForType`
+      Takes a qualified type name and returns the color that is used in the GUI to represent that type.
+    - ##### Method `getForegroundColorForType`
+      Takes a qualified type name and returns the color that should be used for foreground elements (e.g. text) that are shown on top of the background color returned by `getColorForType`.
+    - ##### Method `get`
+      Takes a style sheet path as string and returns the corresponding value from the theme.
+For example, `get("graph_editor.node.error.panic")` returns the orange color that is used to mark nodes in an error state.

 - ### [Optional] Field `label`